yuceelege/yuceelege.github.io/_pages/about.md

   - /about.html
 ---

+My research focuses on synthesizing optimal controllers for autonomous systems operating under partial information while ensuring they meet hard safety constraints.

 ## 📰 News

+- 🎉 Exciting announcement!
+I am starting my PhD in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign (UIUC).
+I am honored to work under the guidance of Prof. Sayan Mitra.
 - 🎉 Exciting news!
 Our paper "Strategizing against Q-learners: A Control-theoretical Approach" has been accepted for publication in the prestigious **IEEE Control Systems Letters (IEEE L-CSS)**!
 - We are delighted to share that the revised version of our preprint '[Strategizing against Q-learners: A Control-theoretical Approach](https://arxiv.org/abs/2403.08906)' is now available on arXiv!
 This updated version expands our original research to cover multiplayer game settings.
 In this iteration, we extend our methodology to scenarios where N-type agents define the game state while A-type agents compete.
 You can access the updated preprint at arXiv:2403.08906.
 - Our latest preprint, co-authored with Yüksel Arslantaş and Muhammed Ömer Sayın, is now available on arXiv!
 Titled '[Strategizing against Q-learners: A Control-theoretical Approach](https://arxiv.org/abs/2403.08906)', you can read it at arXiv:2403.08906.